R-icntay/Pick-and-place-control-of-a-meArm-based-on-image-and-pattern-recognition-using-MATLAB/README.md

 c.
 To actuate the manipulator pick and place operation using image and speech input.

+### List of components used
+ - meArm robot arm
+ - Arduino board

 ### Future plans

 a.
 Translate this project from `MATLAB` to the `R` programming language.